 Centralized systems are vulnerable.
 Concentration of power leads to corruption.
-Osho and his inner-circle became ego-driven, arrogant, power-hungry, and completely lost sight of the values and principles upon which the community was founded.
+Osho and his inner-circle completely lost sight of the values and principles upon which the community was founded.
 After just a few years, the movement turned into a sick, violent cult and eventually imploded.

-Eckhart Tolle says that any advance in consciousness is never lost.
+And yet, as Eckhart Tolle says, any advance in consciousness is never lost.
 Any gains remain with us and cannot be destroyed.
 This is certainly true in the case of Osho.
 Despite all the terrible things Osho and his followers were responsible for, his teachings live on.
 Sales of his books are thriving and the reason is simple: his words, even from back from the 1960's, are eternally true.